 Are you looking to transfer money to a bank account in Australia?
 Other than the usual banking information, such as beneficiary name, bank name and bank account number, you will need to arm yourself with a BSB code.
 This will ensure the money being transferred ends up in the right place.

-So let’s take a moment to get familiar with what a BSB is and how to use it.
+So let’s take a moment to get familiar with what a Bank State Branch is and how to use it.

 Take a few minutes to read this article or watch our video before transferring money.